Blaize-Egelhof/P4-Genepool/README.md

     -   #### Typography

-        - [Roboto]([Roboto - Google Fonts](https://fonts.google.com/specimen/Roboto)) and the default [Sans-Seriff](https://fonts.google.com/knowledge/glossary/sans_serif) fonts are used across the site, with Robot being used as the default font-family for all text which exisit within my website.
+        -[Roboto - Google Fonts](https://fonts.google.com/specimen/Roboto) and the default [Sans-Seriff](https://fonts.google.com/knowledge/glossary/sans_serif) fonts are used across the site, with Robot being used as the default font-family for all text which exisit within my website.

         - The font was chosen as it gives a very clean , crisp look to text .
 Ive chosen to not include any other fonts in order to maintain consistancy and visual cleanlieness for my site visitors